 But what I DO love about the 4th is the food, family, friends, rest.. and did I say FOOD?(!!).

-But this burger isn’t just for July 4th.
+But this spicy veggie burger recipe isn’t just for summer holidays.
 It’s year round freezer staple food!
-FTW!

-Having homemade veggie burger patties in the freezer is the ultimate relief for those long weekdays or too short weekends when you just need something post-haste.
+Having homemade veggie burgers in the freezer is the ultimate relief for those long weekdays or too short weekends when you just need something post-haste.
 The ultimate comfort food I say, with a side of fries or tater tots!

 Homemade veggie burgers can be tricky, and I love how they challenge my kitchen prowess, but I’ve found some key ingredients help give eggless veggie burgers structure and loads of flavor.
 Beans, oats, brown rice, nuts and plenty of veggies like mushrooms, onions and peppers support the structure of the burger.
 Then, and a most satisfying addition, spices are added to liven up the blank canvas of ingredients.